Snapchat backer IVP raises $1.4 billion for latest venture fund

 SAN FRANCISCO Late-stage venture firm Institutional Venture Partners said on Thursday it had raised $1.4 billion for its latest fund, IVP XV, showing continued investor appetite for late-stage private companies even as the public-market's appetite seems to be flagging.

 The fund marks a considerable boost over the $1 billion IVP XIV raised in 2012, and to some extent reflects the growing tendency of late-stage startups to delay tapping public markets for funds and instead turn to late-stage investors.
-Investors such as Bill Gurley at Benchmark, David York at Top Tier Capital and Josh Kopelman at First Round Capital have dubbed the phenomenon the “Private IPO.”
+Josh Kopelman at First Round Capital has dubbed the phenomenon the “Private IPO.”

 While some investors fret that the private markets generally value these companies too highly, IVP general partner Sandy Miller said exceptional growth, at least among the firm’s portfolio companies, justified the cash infusions.
 Revenue at portfolio businesses more than tripled on average between 2014 and 2013, he said, compared to doubling three years earlier.